Articles Tagged with submissions

 • These are most often picture books (PB).
 There is understandably confusion about this, as I do represent authors who write PBs.
 But I only sign projects in the upper age range, and sometimes said clients also write picture books.
 So 99% of PBs will be quickly passed on.

 • Sometimes these are nonfiction proposals.
 I’m newly exploring the idea of representing nonfiction, again because I have clients who write in the fiction space and are crossing over.
-But I’m extremely selective and will either pass the submission on to one of the agents at KC&A who do a lot of nonfiction, or will send a form rejection as I’m not comfortable enough in the genre to give feedback.
+But I’m extremely selective, so I will send a form rejection as I’m not comfortable enough in the genre to give feedback.

 • Sometimes the sub is simply something I’m not interested in.
 There is no way for the submitting author to know this, and if I state it, an author may interpret it as a professional take, i.e. how the market is leaning.
 But I don’t represent the entire market and there are other agents that will feel differently, so these get a quick form pass from me as well.